scdmv Rules and other helpful resources

 6 Once you receive a confirmation Email from the DMV, take a completed PDLA Form and your current Permit to the DMV Office.

-7 They will either issue your License immediately, or you may be randomly selected to be “RE-TESTED", so be sure to go to the DMV in a vehicle that you are familiar with and feel comfortable doing all the maneuvers.
+7 The DMV will either issue your License immediately, or you may be randomly selected to be “RE-TESTED", so be sure to go to the DMV in a vehicle that you are familiar with and feel comfortable doing all the maneuvers.

 REQUIREMENTS FOR GETTING YOUR DRIVER'S LICENSE